-This technique only requires few minutes of your time and you will see the benefits not long after you start, different experiments have showed.
+This technique only requires a few minutes of your time and you will see the benefits not long after you start, different experiments have shown.
 You will feel more relaxed and more peaceful in general.

 - Physical Activity

-You should not be surprised that benefits of exercising helps to balance hormones as well, doesn’t it help with almost everything?
+You should not be surprised that the benefits of exercising help to balance hormones as well, doesn’t it help with almost everything?
 Find something you enjoy doing and move your body to get those benefits every doctor or dietitian talks about.